Lady Possessed

-Lady Possessed is a 1952 American film noir mystery film directed by William Spier and Roy Kellino and starring James Mason and June Havoc.
-Mason and his wife Pamela produced and wrote the film themselves, based on Pamela's novel Del Palma (originally published as A Lady Possessed in Britain, 1943).
-They chose Pamela's ex-husband Roy Kellino, with whom she remained close, to direct the film.
-It was a critical and commercial failure, losing the Masons much of the money they had invested in it.
+Lady Possessed is a 1952 American mystery film noir directed by William Spier and Roy Kellino and starring James Mason and June Havoc.
+Mason and his wife Pamela, Kellino's former wife, produced and wrote the film based on Pamela's novel Del Palma (originally published as A Lady Possessed in the United Kingdom in 1943).

 The film's sets were designed by the art director Frank Arrigo.

 Plot

-While barely conscious, Jean Wilson (June Havoc), a patient in a London hospital, overhears Jimmy Del Palma (James Mason) berating hospital staff for their treatment of his wife, who then dies shortly afterwards.
+While barely conscious, Jean Wilson, a patient in a London hospital, overhears Jimmy Del Palma berating hospital staff for their treatment of his wife, who dies shortly afterward.
 To recuperate following a miscarriage, Jean coincidentally rents the former country home of Del Palma, a famous pianist, and his wife.
-She starts to fall in love with the absent musician and dreams of taking his dead wife's place, even of being taken over and possessed by her.
-With the encouragement of her friend Sybil (Pamela Mason), Jean arranges a seance with a medium in an attempt to contact the dead woman.
+She falls in love with Del Palma and dreams of taking his dead wife's identity.
+With the encouragement of her friend Sybil, Jean arranges a séance with a medium in an attempt to contact the dead woman.